bonn0062/GSoD/absolute_beginners_outline.rst

 .. image:: images/np_multiply_broadcasting.png

 NumPy understands that the multiplication should happen with each cell.
-That extremely useful concept is called *broadcasting*.
+That concept is called *broadcasting*.

 - How to compute mean, median, minimum, maximum, std, var

 NumPy also performs aggregations functions.
-In addition to `min`,  max`, and `sum`, you can easily run `mean` to get the average, `prod` to get the result of multiplying the elements together, `std` to get the standard deviation, and more.
+In addition to `min`,  `max`, and `sum`, you can easily run `mean` to get the average, `prod` to get the result of multiplying the elements together, `std` to get the standard deviation, and more.

 .. image:: images/np_aggregation.png